 Earn Your License (& Certifications)

-While certifications are not typically required for entry into the profession, AOTA recommends earning them as a means of increasing your knowledge base and skill sets for specialized areas of practice.
+While not required to enter the profession, AOTA recommends earning additional certifications as a means of increasing your knowledge base and skill sets for specialized areas of practice.
 Certifications can also pave the way to advancement in the OT field.
-Because there are continuing-education requirements for maintaining certification, OTs should demonstrate to their employers the completion of ongoing specialty training.
+Because there are continuing education requirements for maintaining certification, OTs should demonstrate to their employers the completion of ongoing specialty training.
 Available board specializations include: